Radheshyam Bishnoi

 Radheshyam Bishnoi (1997 — 24 May 2025) was an Indian wildlife conservationist and animal rescuer from Dholiya village in the Pokhran region of Rajasthan.
 He was known for his work in the conservation of the Great Indian Bustard (GIB), a critically endangered species native to the Indian subcontinent.
+Bishnoi received the Sanctuary Nature Foundation's 'Young Naturalist Award' in 2021.

 Early life and education

 Bishnoi was born in Dholiya village, located in the Thar Desert of Rajasthan.
 He belonged to the Bishnoi community, which is traditionally known for its environmental and wildlife protection ethos.
 His interest in wildlife conservation began at an early age.
 There, he encountered the Great Indian Bustard for the first time, which later became central to his conservation work.